 Just because “old media” strategies aren’t on the Internet doesn’t mean they aren’t effective.
 A mixed media approach can be very effective.

-Include Your URL on Stationery, Cards, and Literature.
-Make sure that all business cards, stationery, brochures, and literature contain your company’s URL.
+Include your web URL on all marketing materials.
+Make sure that all business cards, stationery, brochures, and literature contain your company’s website address.
 We recommend leaving off the “http://” part and including only the www.domain.com portion.
 For an even cleaner look that facilitates ease of use, eliminate the www. portion from the URL as well.
 Most modern browsers will find the site without either of these prefixes typed in anyway.

 Don’t discontinue print advertising that you’ve found effective.
 Be sure to include your URL in any display or classified ads you purchase in trade journals, newspapers, yellow pages, etc. View your website as an information portal adjunct to the ad.
 Also consider other traditional media to drive people to your site, such as direct mail, classifieds, post cards, etc. If you have the budget, TV can obviously be used to effectively promote websites in local markets and on a larger scale.